ArnoldDP/OStim-Community-Modlist/README.md

  * Magic

 Magic has had dozens of new spells added to the game, some spells are easily aquired and some are hidden throughout the world.
-I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate almost any spell into its system.
+I also included Spellsiphon, an incredibly unique gameplay mod you can integrate into any magic oriented playstyle

  * Races